devenes/elastic-beanstalk-app/README.md

   run: terraform apply
 ```

-This will run `Terraform Destroy` command when you push your code to the `destroy` branch:
+You will be able to run `terraform destroy` command when you push your code to the `destroy` branch:

 ```
 - name: Terraform destroy